gustavo-zsilva/file-converter/README.md

-# file-converter
+# File Converter
- A Javascript File converter.
+ This app is a simple File Converter that supports PNG, JPG and JPEG.